September 9, 2019

-In the race to patent or publish, time is critical.
+In the race to patent or publish in life sciences, time is critical.
 For any researcher, securing Intellectual Property (IP) is equally critical.
 In order to receive a patent on an invention, inventors must be able to document the work they did to prove that the invention substantially performs against the claim.
 Additionally, this proof must be corroborated by someone (e.g., custodian of records) not directly involved in the work.
 Effective documentation and corroboration of the work done on an invention is also necessary to protect IP against challenges to the U.S. Patent and Trademark Office (USPTO) and possible litigation from competing inventors.

-One of the most hotly contested research areas of 2017 is in the area of CRISPR, the gene editing technology platform that has spawned a billion-dollar industry and countless biotech startups.
+One of the most hotly contested research areas currently is in the area of CRISPR, the gene editing technology platform that has spawned a billion-dollar industry and countless biotech startups.
 This technology was developed by multiple organizations, including researchers from the Broad Institute, Harvard University, MIT and University of California – Berkeley.
 First developed in prokaryotic cells at UC Berkeley, later, the Broad Institute implemented the technology in eukaryotic cells.
 At issue is whether genome editing in eukaryotic (mammalian) cells is made obvious/trivial once it is accomplished in non-mammalian cells.
 Obviously, this dispute has required both sides to pour over experiment records to search for evidence to support arguments, as well as to establish timing and a full audit trail of events leading to the invention.
 If your organization is working on bleeding edge technology platforms such as CRISPR or novel biologic therapeutic classes, for example, considering your IP protection strategy is business critical and could have major impacts on your company’s future.

 Today, most established companies and many academic labs involved in R&D have made the shift from paper to electronic laboratory notebooks (ELN) in order to create a searchable repository of experimental data that researchers can access to facilitate collaboration.
 An ELN can also be a key element in your IP protection strategy by supporting scientists in keeping complete, accurate and witnessed records of all research.
 If you are looking for a new ELN, or want to bolster your IP protection for an existing ELN implementation, there are many elements to consider in order to effectively secure IP.